benbalter/benbalter.github.com/_posts/2012-12-26-securing-the-status-quo.md

 This focus on reporting requirements and audits, rather than actual information security may explain why cyber attacks increased some 250% between 2007 and 2009.[^50] The Community Emergency Response Team (CERT) estimates that 95% of intrusions exploited known software vulnerabilities to which counter measures were readily available.[^51] Given the fluid nature of the technology industry, and the reliance on cash flow to support operations, software manufacturers face increased pressure to rush their products to market in order to better capitalize on the product's innovation.[^52] This creates a race to the bottom in terms of software quality.
 Given strict budgets and timelines, agencies our forced to either cut desired functionality or skirt security requirements.

 Such a focus on reporting and managerial controls rather than on actual information security manifests itself on a near daily basis.
 Despite our nations best efforts at complying with codified security policy, thousands of computers on our military networks were infected by malware,[^53] unauthorized users in Iran were able to gain access to blueprints and other information about a helicopter in the Presidents fleet,[^54] and the State and Defense departments have lost more than six terabytes of information due to digital espionage, an amount equal to one-sixth of the information contained within the Library of Congress.[^55] As recently as last year, even, a single Army private was able to steal more than a quarter of a million classified State Department cables and nearly 100,000 intelligence reports.[^56] This deficiency however, is not limited to threats to national security.
 It is also personal.
-The Department of Defense was hit with a $4.9 billion class action suit as a result of the theft of the personal information of some 4.9 million uniform service members and their families,[^57] the Department of Veterans Affairs lost health records and other sensitive personal information for approximately 26.5 million veterans and their spouses, [^58] the Secretary of Defenses unclassified e-mail was hacked,[^59] and the Navy CIO had his personal information compromised not once or twice, but on six distinct occasions.[^60]
+The Department of Defense was hit with a $4.9 billion class action suit as a result of the theft of the personal information of some 4.9 million uniform service members and their families,[^57] the Department of Veterans Affairs lost health records and other sensitive personal information for approximately 26.5 million veterans and their spouses, [^58] the Secretary of Defenses unclassified email was hacked,[^59] and the Navy CIO had his personal information compromised not once or twice, but on six distinct occasions.[^60]

 ### III.
 Problems with Existing Information Security Policy